BLuckoo/Mapping_Earthquakes/README.md

   - Dark - a dark version of the world map.

 - Earthquake information:
-  - Earthquakes - shows all earthquakes around the world, with a bubble marker whose color and size is depending on the magnitude of the earthquake;
+  - Earthquakes - shows all earthquakes around the world, with a bubble marker whose color and size depends on the magnitude of the earthquake;
-  - Tectonic plates - an red overlay indicating the location of the tectonic plates around the world;
+  - Tectonic plates - a red overlay indicating the location of the tectonic plates around the world;
-  - Major Earthquakes - the major earthquakes with a magnitude of 4.5 and above are illustrated as bubbles of different size and color depending on their magnitudes.
+  - Major Earthquakes - major earthquakes with a magnitude of 4.5 and above are illustrated as bubbles of different size and color depending on their magnitudes.

-Please note that the toggle elements for earthquake information can each be selected alone or together to illustrate the elements.
+The toggle elements for earthquake information can each be selected separately or in combination to illustrate the elements.

 ### Example of Interactive Map Views